lineality/Online_Voting_Using_One_Time_Pads/README.md

 # A Low tech version of online voting for realistic implementation

-1. For example.
-Some locations may not have:
+1. For example, some locations may not have:
 - a. printers ink and paper
 - b. extra air-gapped computers
 - c. a physical location to securely store paper files